bredamatt/cardano-notes/revealjs/Frank/Economics.md

 Benefits:
   * 3-5% APY return for staking, depending on the stake pool
   * No lock-up/unbounding period
+  * No requirement of setting up a node

 Delegators are therefore free to move their stake to another pool if existing pool operator does not provide a fair return or behave in the interests of protocol.
 A snapshot of pool participants is taken at each epoch (and used with delay of one epoch), so stake pool operator could